CoSI-BU-Lab/.github/profile/README.md

 Welcome to the official GitHub profile of the **Center of Specialty Innovation (COSI)**, formerly known as the Bangkok University - Multimedia Intelligent Technology Lab (BUMIT).
 Established in 2012, we are a multidisciplinary research center dedicated to exploring the vast possibilities of multimedia applications and AI technologies across various domains.

 ## 🌟 Our Vision
 At COSI, our vision is to conduct applied research that pushes the boundaries of innovation.
 We leverage multimedia and AI technologies to transform industries and improve the quality of life.
-Our primary focus areas include:
+Our primary focus areas include

 - **Education** 📚
 - **Medicine** ⚕️